 Perk: All sweets are served in pottery dishes and mugs that were created in the studio in the back of the restaurant.

-Located on the campus of a former silk mill, Tucker offers specialty coffees with an Australian inspiration.
-You won't find traditional drip coffees here, but rather an impressive selection of flat whites, teas, and lattes.
+Previously known as Tucker Silk Mill, along with a new name Tucker Garage + Grocery has expanded and relocated its operations to downtown Easton.
+Never fear, the new “Tucker” still offers its great roster of specialty coffees and their unique Australian inspiration, along with an impressive selection of flat whites, teas, and lattes.
 Be sure to check out their selection of house-made pastries and small plates while you’re there!

 Perk: Funny name, eh?
 Tucker is an Australian slang term for good food.

-Sip your favorite coffee, expresso, or latte while sitting near a peaceful waterfall outside Black and Brass’ along Route 6.
+Sip your favorite coffee, expresso, or latte while sitting near a peaceful waterfall outside Black & Brass Roasting Coffee Co. along Route 6.
 The building itself is covered in unique murals (making for the perfect photo opportunity!).
-Black and Brass selects beans from all over the world and roasting is done onsite during regular business hours.
+Black & Brass selects beans from all over the world with roasting done onsite during regular business hours.

-Perk: Products are always Earth-friendly, compostable, post-consumer recycled, local or organic.
+Perk: Sustainability is in the company’s DNA with products always earth-friendly, compostable, post-consumer recycled, local or organic.

 Perk: Made with care from local farm ingredients, the menu changes each day to take advantage of the best that is fresh and seasonal.